Children Developing Independence: What is the Right Balance?

 - Provide flexibility within structure.
 Predictability and consistency help children feel safe, but rigidity can cause them to bristle.
 Maintain a schedule and let your child know what to expect.
 At the same time, be willing to make changes when necessary.
 For example, perhaps you have a rule that you eat dinner as a family with no television or devices on.
 This is a perfectly reasonable rule, but there's room for flexibility too.
 It's okay to move dinner back 15 minutes to let your child finish watching a favorite television program.
 These small gestures build a spirit of good will and cooperation within your family.

 - Support growth.
 Early childhood theorist, Lev Vygotsky, favored an approach of "scaffolding" children's growth to teach new skills.
 He suggested observing children to understand what skills they had already mastered, then working directly with them to learn a new, slightly more difficult skill.
-Perhaps your preschooler can put on his shirt and pants, but hasn't learned to put on shoes and socks.
+Perhaps your preschooler can put on a shirt or pair of pants, but hasn't learned to put on shoes and socks.
 Encourage your child to learn these skills and practice together for several days.
 Soon your child will develop the new skill independently.

 - Set up the environment for success.
 How your home is organized can make a big difference in your child's independence.
 Organize your home so your child knows where everything goes.
 Shoes and coat go in the mudroom, for instance.
 Toys go in marked bins in the playroom or bedroom.
 In the kitchen, keep plastic dishware down low and teach your child how to get a simple snack or cup of water.

-- Find 10 kids' activities to encourage preschool independence and autonomy.
+- Find 10 activities for kids that encourage preschool independence and autonomy.

-- Learn why it is important to let kids fail and learn from mistakes rather than shielding children from failure.
+- Learn why it is important to let kids fail and learn from mistakes.

-- As the free-range parenting debate continues in the media, our working mom shares how child care, sports & activities help her kids become independent.
+- As the free-range parenting debate continues in the media, one working mom shares how child care, sports, and activities help her kids be independent.

-- Get toddler activities & parenting tips to help promote positive development during the "me do it" independence phase.
+- Get toddler activities & parenting tips to promote positive development during your child’s “I’ll do it!” phase.